5/11/2026 - technology-and-innovation

 B) History.

-1) Japanese Chart Methods:
+1) Japanese Charting Methods:

 These methods continued to develop and be used in Japan for a long time before being shared with the Western world, as they were considered confidential.
-Only in 1986 was the first book on the subject published in English: “The Japanese Chart of Charts” by Seiki Shimizu, translated by Gregory S. Nicholson, meaning this body of knowledge has formally existed in the West for only 40 years.
+Only in 1986 was the first book on the subject published in English: “The Japanese Chart of Charts” by Seiki Shimizu, translated by Gregory S. Nicholson, meaning this body of knowledge has formally existed in the West for just 40 years.

 2) CMT Association.

-The CMT is a non-profit professional organization that certifies technical market analysts globally.
+The CMT is a professional nonprofit organization that certifies technical market analysts globally.
 It is the highest institutional authority on the discipline, considered the highest standard in the field.

 All trading material shared in this note comes from authors whose work has been evaluated and promoted by the CMT.

-While they promoted pure technical analysis, Acampora himself supports what is called "fusion analysis," the integration of technical and fundamental approaches, as the most complete way to analyze markets.
+Although they promoted pure technical analysis, Acampora himself supports what is called "fusion analysis," the integration of technical and fundamental approaches, as the most complete way to analyze markets.
 In the Bitcoin ecosystem, its on-chain data is interpreted by the industry as fundamental data, and Japanese charting is directly linked to technical analysis, so what I will show in the following analyses is a type of "fusion analysis" on Bitcoin.

 Technical considerations: